qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/instrument_drivers/QDevil/QSwitch/index.rst.txt

    .. py:method:: breakout(line: Union[str, int], tap: Union[str, int]) -> None

       Connect the specified line to the specified tap AND disconnect ground.

+      Args:
+          line: The line to connect to the breakout.
+Specify either its integer value or its name.
+          tap: The tap to connect the line to.
+Specify either its integer value or its name